 A reasonably tight house would have a measured air tightness of about 3 Air Changes per Hour at a pressure of 50 pascals (ACH @ 50 Pa).

 For the average home (2100 square feet), this would mean about 75 m³/h or 21 L/s (44 cfm) of outside air under normal circumstances.
-In real terms, that means in the average sized home with average leakage, the entire volume of air will leak out and be replaced perhaps 3 or 4 times per day.
+In real terms, that means in the average sized home with average leakage of windows, doors & walls/roof, the entire volume of air will leak out and be replaced perhaps 3 or 4 times per day.

 Assuming a three bedroom home, Indoor Air Quality (IAQ) would require: